 Are you the type of person who loves to use your imagination in every aspect of your life?
 In that case, chances are, your college major reflects this passion.
 Certain majors, especially those in the creative fields, allow their participants to pursue a fruitful career.
 Furthermore, they can explore the innovative side of their personality.
 Thus, one of the fastest-growing of the “creative” fields, interior design perhaps gives its students the most leeway in building worlds of their own.
 Of course, the canvas of an interior designer is an entire room.
 Their training in the visual arts helps them to shape space to look—and work—the best possible.
 Here’s a partial list of interior design scholarships students should pursue:

 The American Society of Interior Designers (ASID) is one of the nation’s premier organizations for interior designers.
 With the slogan “Design Impacts Lives,” the community behind ASID aims to promote the study of interior design.
-Additionally, ASID supports their fellows in the career.
+Additionally, ASID supports its fellows in their careers.
 Through generous donations from their members, ASID provides young designers with a myriad of scholarship opportunities.
 Keep in mind, these scholarships vary in financial support provided and qualification necessary.

 One such scholarship is the David Barrett Memorial Scholarships.
 This scholarship awards over $12,000 every year to “an outstanding undergraduate or graduate students work demonstrating a continuing interest and ability in utilizing classical designs and traditional materials, including furniture and fabrics.”
 While the Barrett Scholarship offers the most money, the many other awards available offer additional opportunities to students to take advantage of.